Methodology

 Why spread scaling? (v1.2)

-In v1.0, Social Buzz was a simple average of Google Trends scores across all countries with data.
+In v1.0, Search Intensity & Geographic Spread was a simple average of Google Trends scores across all countries with data.
 This inflated scores for IPs popular in only one or two countries (e.g., Code Geass scoring 100 from a single high-scoring country). v1.2 multiplies the average by a logarithmic spread factor: log(country_count + 1) / log(87).
 An IP present in 1 country gets a factor of ~0.16, while an IP in 60 countries gets ~0.92.
 This rewards both intensity and geographic breadth.

 Search Demand change (v1.1)